 You are probably well advised to consider your client's information risks anyway, even if they don’t want to know.
 A serious information security incident involving the data centre will almost certainly damage your customer relations, could lead to legal arguments over the contract/SLA and in the worst case could put the client out of business.

-Note that similar considerations apply in other circumstances where the organization handles information assets belonging to third parties - customers’ personal data and credit card details , for instance.
-You may need to analyze and treat their risks on their behalf even if they are incapable or can’t be bothered to do so, since you just know they will try to take you to the cleaners if some disaster harms their precious information.
+Note that similar considerations apply in other circumstances where the organisation handles information assets belonging to third parties - customers’ personal data and credit card details, for instance.
+You may need to analyse and treat their risks on their behalf even if they are incapable or can’t be bothered to do so, since you just know they will try to take you to the cleaners if some disaster harms their precious information.
 They may claim that you have failed in an ‘implied duty of care’, a term so vague and ambiguous that the lawyers will have a field day.

 Implementation tip: this may be an opportunity to sell your client some security/risk consultancy services!
 Either way, have your pet lawyer take a very careful look at any contracts or SLAs relating to third party information assets in your care to be crystal clear about your information security obligations and liabilities.